tabcat/solstice-contributions/README.md

 ## Install

 You must clone and load as an unpacked extension.
 I do not plan on publishing to the Chrome Webstore.

+`be aware: this little extension uses manifest version 2 which may have its support dropped in the next few months. will probably update it again then.`